 I had six sessions of Acupuncture with Peter and from day one I knew I had found the key.
 I distinctly remember that first visit and the drive back from Mt Waverley to LaTrobe; with each kilometre's passing three years of pain began to dissolve.
-That memory is as clear today as it was thirty two years ago.
+That memory is as clear today as it was forty years ago.

 Within a month I was pain free and back into life.
 I had also found my future calling.
 "One day," I told myself, "when I have the money and the time, I will study Acupuncture" - and of course I did.
 Ten years later I graduated, with first class honours, and a Practitioner Diploma of Acupuncture.